For Immediate Release

 sound of the tende, a traditional Tuareg drum played by women.
 Children wrote

-their names in the ancient language of Tiffinagh and made friendship bracelets
+their names in the ancient alphabet of Tiffinagh and made friendship bracelets

 for the children of the Azawak.
 Festival go-ers visited the marketplace where